-Faces Behind the Facts tells the stories of some of the leaders making these energy transformations possible.
-Launched in February 2018, this series is the Clean Energy Business Network's (CEBN) new companion project to the Factbook released annually by the Business Council for Sustainable Energy (CEBN's parent organization) and Bloomberg New Energy Finance.
+Launched in 2018, this series is the Clean Energy Business Network's (CEBN) companion project to the Factbook released annually by the Business Council for Sustainable Energy (CEBN's parent organization) and Bloomberg New Energy Finance.

-The CEBN has released new profiles throughout 2018, culminating in a compilation document prepared for National Clean Energy Week (September 24-28, 2018), a series of events and communications to generate awareness of how clean energy is driving economic growth, creating jobs, strengthening America's national security, and preserving our environment.
+The CEBN has released new profiles throughout 2019, culminating in a compilation document prepared for National Clean Energy Week (September 23-27, 2019), a series of events and communications to generate awareness of how clean energy is driving economic growth, creating jobs, strengthening America's national security, and preserving our SEPTEMBER 23-27, 2019 environment.